 Welcome to the manual for libctl, a Guile-based library implementing flexible control files for scientific simulations.
 This documentation is divided into the following sections, which you should read roughly in order if you are new to libctl:

-- Introduction — The introductory section describes the motivation, history, and high-level structure of libctl.
+- Introduction — Motivation, history, and high-level structure of libctl.

-- Developer Experience — libctl is powerful for the developer, too.
-One merely specifies an abstract specification file that describes the information that is exchanged with the ctl file, and nearly everything else is automatic.
+- Developer Experience — By specifying an abstract specification file that describes the information that is exchanged with the ctl file, nearly everything else can be automated.

 - Guile and Scheme Information — Guile is a standard GNU program for adding scripting and extensibility to software.
 It implements an embeddable interpreter for the Scheme language.
 There are many places that you can go to learn more about Guile and Scheme, and we link to a few of them here.

-- License and Copyright — libctl is free software under the GNU General Public License (GNU LGPL).
+- License and Copyright — libctl is free and open-source software under the GNU General Public License (GNU LGPL).

 For questions, bug reports, and feature requests, please file a GitHub issue.